Designed For Children

 Document Summary

 The stated mission of the Sentinel LaunchPad is to help parents easily guide their child’s use of media technology to prevent overuse, dependency and other forms of harm.
 The LaunchPad was given its name to symbolize its role in helping parents successfully launch their children into adulthood.
-The Launchpad’s design was informed by developmental child and adolescent psychology, the current state of research showing the impact of screen-time on children and 20 years of experience treating problematic videogame and other screen addictions.
+The Launchpad’s design was informed by developmental child and adolescent psychology, the current state of research showing the impact of screen-time on children and over 20 years of experience treating problematic videogame and other screen addictions.
 This document has been written to inform the reader of these design elements and how they serve children and their parents.
 The LaunchPad design had these specific goals:

 1. Lower risk of physical and psychological harm to children by: